 - a.
 Promoting, monitoring and supporting the continuing development of assessment efforts at the university. - b.
 Coordinating the implementation of assessment efforts at Indiana University South Bend. - c.
-Facilitating the accreditation process by assisting in the use of Taskstream. - d.
+Facilitating the accreditation process by assisting in the use of Canvas site for IU South Bend Assessment. - d.
 Providing assessment summary information to campus committees, administration and other appropriate university stakeholders. - e.
 Maintaining assessment archives, which include annual Assessment Committee reports, assessment data, and other materials gathered by the Assessment Committee during the course of fulfilling its duties. - f.
-Helping the Assessment Coordinator facilitate the use of program evaluation software. - g.
-Awarding assessment grants, on a competitive basis, as funds are available. - h.
+Awarding assessment grants, on a competitive basis, as funds are available. - g.
 Maintaining the Assessment Committee website.